This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 How many times have you seen the spinning beach ball lately while browsing Safari on your Mac?

 For example, Safari is slow loading pages, it stops loading halfway with text strewn across the screen and images in the wrong place.
 Or some web pages are loading forever before you’re able to actually read the content.

-Other times, it may be just that Safari runs extremely slow after High Sierra update (remember the pitfalls of a shiny new macOS?)
+Other times, it may be just that Safari runs extremely slow after the Monterey update (remember the pitfalls of a shiny new macOS?)

 All of these behaviors are typical symptoms related to Apple’s signature Internet browser.
 While Safari is a light-weighted browser optimized for use on all Mac machines, issues like above might force you to resort to third-party browsers (perhaps Chrome, stay away from Firefox) that tend to be faster.

 But for those of you who are real fans of Apple and decide to stick to Safari, we’re going to help you get to the root of your Safari issues in this guide, starting with the possible reasons why Safari is slow.

 Hopefully, you’ll have Safari back to normal in no time, and be able to use the browser flawlessly.

 Note: if Safari is not just slow, but keeps freezing and crashing, read this post instead for more troubleshooting tips.

 Why is Safari so Slow?